pantheon-systems/documentation/source/content/guides/secure-development/02-secure-integration.md

 permalink: docs/guides/secure-development/secure-integration
 anchorid: secure-integration
 ---

 [Pantheon Secure Integration](https://pantheon.io/features/secure-integration), formerly known as Pantheon Enterprise Gateway (PEG), creates a secure tunnel between your firewall and your public facing website.
 This is an available add-on service for contract customers.
 [Contact us](https://pantheon.io/contact-us) for more information.

-One of the effects of the elastic nature of Pantheon's platform is that sites have a [dynamic outgoing IP](/outgoing-ips).
-Container IP addresses are not constant, so direct connections aren't sustainable.
+Pantheon's platform is elastic in nature.
+All sites have a [dynamic outgoing IP](/outgoing-ips) and container IP addresses are not constant.
+This means that direct connections aren't sustainable.
 This can be a problem if your site needs to communicate with another service that restricts traffic by source IP.
 Secure Integration provides a solution.

 ## How It Works